 It’s not easy bringing up 3 children on her own, but the resilient mum told us that she will do her best to protect them from any danger and ensure that they can return to school.
 She knows that this may seem like a faraway dream with her family’s current financial situation, but she would continue to fight for her family to have a roof over their heads, as well as her children’s rights to receive education.

-With the help of her social workers, Ms Priya has applied for HDB rental housing and is currently awaiting approval for her request, and also appealing to MOE for her children to pay for their school fees based on the Permanent Resident (PR) rates, which are significantly lower.
+With the help of her social workers, Ms Priya has applied for HDB rental housing and is currently awaiting approval for her request, she is also appealing to MOE for her children to pay for their school fees based on the Permanent Resident (PR) rates, which are significantly lower.

-ROHI would like to raise S$12,960 ($720 x 6 months x 3 children) for Ms Priya so that all her children (18, 15 & 14 years old) can attend school while Ms Priya appeals to the various agencies for help.
+ROHI would like to raise S$12,960 ($720 x 9 months x 2 children) for Ms Priya so that two younger children (15 & 14 years old) can attend school while Ms Priya appeals to the various agencies for help.
 The school fees are estimated to be $720 a month for each child.